d3code/cmc-client-go/README.md

 ### Testing

 To use the CMC sandbox environment, call `Test(true)` on the client.
-This will replace the Client ID and the Base URL for the requests to use the sandbox environment.
+This will replace the API Key and the Base URL for the requests to use the sandbox environment.

-You do not need to provide your Client ID, though this can be provided and calling `Test(false)` will have no effect.
-This has been done to simplify setting this via config.
+You do not need to provide your API Key, though this can be provided and calling `Test(false)` will revert to using the supplied API Key and the production CMC environment.

 ```go
 cmc.Client("").Test(true)